deliveroo/deliveroo.engineering/_guidelines/services.md

 _Reminder_: this applies to new services/apps, and signficant changes to existing ones.
 Some existing services/apps might not be aligned to this at time of writing.

+We include front-end technologies here, as it's likely that some services (≈ app exposing or consuming an internal API) also have a user interface.

 From top to bottom of the production stack: